FREQUENTLY ASKED QUESTIONS

 IS WHITENESS REALLY AN ADDICTION OR DISEASE?

 We don't know for sure that whiteness is an addiction, though the defining characteristic of addiction is the same as whiteness: a compulsive set of behaviors that continue despite harmful consequences.
 Chris Crass calls whiteness a "death culture."
-We believe that it is a social, psychological, and spiritual dis-ease that can infect anyone.
+We believe that it is a social, psychological, physiological, and spiritual dis-ease that can infect anyone.
 We know that the 12 Steps have been helping people recover from seemingly hopeless patterns of addiction for decades and has been applied in a wide range of contexts.
 There is no known cure for the disease of whiteness, but there are various forms of treatment available.
 The daily practice of the 12 Step lifestyle can be one way to liberate us into a connected life built on healthy, life-affirming principles.

 WHY BE ANONYMOUS?

 On the surface, whiteness and anonymity seem like a toxic combination and historically it has been.
 Anonymity in the WA program is not meant to protect us from the accountability of the outside world but from our own selves.
-As white-bodied people, we struggle with a fundamental compulsion to perform.
-We draw from the experience of AA members who struggled, as we have, with ego--or personal desires and ambitions--getting in the way of our common purpose and welfare.
-To read more about why anonymity developed and why it is essential to the 12-step recovery program, you can read an excerpt from AA's Big Book here: https://www.aa.org/assets/en_US/en_tradition12.pdf
+As white-bodied people, we struggle with a habitual compulsion to perform practically everything and create hierarchies based on status.
+We draw from the experience of AA and Al-Anon members who struggled, as we have, with ego--or personal desires and ambitions--getting in the way of our common purpose and welfare.
+To read more about why anonymity developed and why it is essential to the 12-step recovery program, you can read an excerpt from AA's Big Book here: https://aa-netherlands.org/wp-content/uploads/2020/03/en_tradition12.pdf

 IS WA RELIGIOUS?